Milk thistle for dogs is becoming a common mainstream treatment for liver problems, bowel disorders, and cancer treatments.

 The correct dosage will vary depending on the size and weight of your dog.
-And, it’s important to follow your veterinarian’s advice regarding treatment and dosage.
+And, it’s important to follow your veterinarian’s advice about treatment and dosage.

-They may recommend different dosages depending on the illness milk thistle is treating.
+They may suggest different dosages depending on the illness milk thistle is treating.

 Milk Thistle for Dogs Quick Links